FAQ

 How much does it cost to train with WSKC?

-The first lesson at WSKC is FREE for beginners and we don’t charge joining or membership fees.
-Please visit our Classes page for full details of our modest fees.
+The first lesson at WSKC is always FREE for beginners and we don’t charge joining or membership fees.

 How do I join WSKC?